-The humanities too have domains in which objectivity and solvability (in the sense stated above) are important goals.
-As shown in what follows, the scientific method may be applied in such domains to achieve both, verifiability of results as well as results that have a "solution character".
+Also, the humanities, in particular the Digital Humanities [1], have domains in which objectivity and solvability (in the sense stated above) are important goals.
+As shown in the following, the scientific method may be applied in such domains to achieve both, verifiability of results as well as results that have a "solution character".

-First, in section 2 we give evidence that the concept of patterns is a proper vehicle to establish the solvability facet of research results in the humanities.
-Second, in section 3 we show that applying the scientific method in data intensive domains of the humanities establishes the objectivity facet of research results.
+First, in Section II, we give evidence that the concept of patterns is a proper vehicle to establish the solvability facet of research results in the humanities.
+Second, in Section III, we show that applying the scientific method in data intensive domains of the humanities establishes the objectivity facet of research results.
+Section IV concludes the paper.